piersholt/wilhelm-docs/ike/region.md

 There are also a number of flags for vehicle coding which alter behaviour of some modules.

 *Note: this is predominately applicable to E38, E39, and E53 clusters.
-The E46 cluster, although visually similar, is- at least in respect to coding, a simpler unit.*
+The E46 cluster, although visually similar, is- at least in respect to coding, a less complex unit.*

 ## Overview